 The Church continued to grow, and with a membership now of almost 100, the old building was proving inadequate.
 However, as it backed onto the ancient town walls it was impossible to develop further and so in 1979 the church moved to a new green-field site adjacent to the Sunnylands Housing Estate.
 Within just a few years the debts were cleared.

-In Jan 2013, Peter Lawther was called to the church to serve as Pastor.
-The church continues to thrive today as a modern, outward looking church, with a strong missionary interest.
-To the extent that a new, purpose-built church building was opened in 2015.
+In 2012 the church celebrated 150 of gospel faithfulness and community service.
+It was a time of thanksgiving to God for his hand of blessing on the fellowship.
+The church continues to thrive today as a modern, outward-looking church, with a strong missionary interest, to the extent that a new, purpose-built church building was opened in 2015.

-The Lord has blessed our Fellowship over the years and we trust has made us a blessing to the people in Carrickfergus.
+The Lord has blessed our Fellowship over the years and we trust He has made us a blessing to the people in Carrickfergus.
 We believe that it will only be in glory that we shall see the full effect of Christ’s blessing upon us.